-Never Unprepared is currently nominated for a 2013 Origins Award for Best Game-Related Publication, and is a Platinum bestseller (top 0.22% of all products sold) on DriveThruRPG.
+Never Unprepared is nominated for a 2013 ENnie Award for Best Writing and was nominated for a 2013 Origins Award for Best Game-Related Publication, and is a Platinum bestseller (top ~75 out of over 28,000 products) on DriveThruRPG.

 - Stargazer’s World review — “You may think that you already know everything there is to know about prep, but trust me reading someone else’s words on the matter can give you a new perspective on things.“